Meet the Lab

 Principal Investigator, Professor.

-J. Manuel Hernández, PhD, is a full time Professor of Genetics and Molecular Biology at the Centre for Research and Advanced Studies (CINVESTAV) in México City.
+J. Manuel Hernández, PhD, holds a SNI-II level at the National system of investigators from CONACYT and is a full time Professor of Genetics and Molecular Biology at the Centre for Research and Advanced Studies (CINVESTAV) in México City.

 Dr. Hernández earned his PhD in Biomedical Sciences from the National Autonomous University of Mexico.
 He then joined the lab of Professor Anthony N. Imbalzano at the University of Massachusetts Medical School to study transcriptional regulation during skeletal myogenesis.
 Later on, he worked as research associate in the laboratory of Dr. Michael Rudnicki at the Sprott Centre for Stem Cell Research in Ottawa, Canada, where he focused on the study of transcriptional regulation, long-range chromatin organization and genome topology controlling muscle stem cells function.

-In 2018, Dr. Hernández established his independent research group at the Department of Genetics and Molecular Biology.
+In 2018, Dr. Hernández established his independent research group at the Department of Genetics and Molecular Biology at the Centre for Research on Aging in Mexio City.

 Rodolfo Daniel Ávila-Avilés